MadMaxMcKinney/max-mckinney-gatsby/src/work/conceptual-animations/index.md

 ---
-title: "Concept Animation"
+title: "UI Concept Animations"
 url: ""
 projectClient: "Dell"
 projectDate: "Dec 2012 - Mar 2015"
 projectAgency: "Dell"
 projectRole: "Design / Animation"
-projectBrief: "I took existing design concepts and used After Effects to animate the user experience, which ranged from simple 2D animations to complex 2D/3D combination animations."
+projectBrief: "Took UI design concepts and used After Effects to animate the user experience and user flows, which ranged from simple 2D animations to complex 2D/3D combination animations.
+This process guided our design research and studies as we could use this to better understand the functional needs of our users and test various UX patterns."
-projectShortBrief: "Took design concepts and used After Effects to animate the user experience, ranging from 2D animations to complex 2D/3D animations."
+projectShortBrief: "Took UI design concepts and used After Effects to animate the user experience and user flow, ranging from 2D animations to complex 2D/3D animations."
 categories: ["Design"]
 themeColor: "#452c56"
 accentColor: "#a93cba"